bharatdwarkani/awesome-libraries-to-build-sass-application-dotnet-core/README.md

 #### Autentication / Authorization
 * [**IdentityServer4**](https://github.com/IdentityServer/IdentityServer4) - OpenID Connect and OAuth 2.0 Framework for ASP.NET Core
 * [**JPProject.IdentityServer4.AdminUI**](https://github.com/brunohbrito/JPProject.IdentityServer4.AdminUI) -  This is an Administrator Panel for IdentityServer4.
 It's available in 2 versions: Light and Full.
 See below the differences.
-* [**PermissionAccessControl2**](https://github.com/JonPSmith/PermissionAccessControl2) - An example application that contains my approach to feature and data authorization code.
+* [**PermissionAccessControl2**](https://github.com/JonPSmith/PermissionAccessControl2) - An example application that contains an approach to feature and data authorization code.

 #### Feature Management
 * [**FeatureManagement-Dotnet**](https://github.com/microsoft/FeatureManagement-Dotnet) -  Feature flags provide a way for ASP.NET Core applications to turn features on or off dynamically.